Down Payment Assistance Programs and Grants

 Eligible Properties With Down Payment Assistance Programs

 All down payment assistance programs and grants are for owner-occupant primary residences.
 You cannot qualify for down payment assistance on second or investment homes.
-Eligible property type includes the following:
+Eligible property types include the following:

 - 1-2 unit owner-occupant primary homes